 Name of the Course ENVIRONMENTAL CONCERNS IN INDIA

 Course Code UASOC605

 (refer to student

 handbook)

-Class TYBA
+Class ТҮВА

 Semester VI

 No of Credits 4

 Nature Theory/

-Type Core/
+Туре Core/

 (applicable to NEP

 only)

-Highlight revision Courses that help in understanding varied Sociological processes

-specific to operating at Global, Regional and Local level are included in the

-employability/ curriculum.
-Also the application part is taken care of so that the learner

-entrepreneurship/ shall be able to connect the phenomena around him with the curriculum.
+Highlight revision specific to employability/ entrepreneurship/ Courses that help in understanding varied Sociological processes operating at Global, Regional and Local level are included in the curriculum.
+Also the application part is taken care of so that the learner shall be able to connect the phenomena around him with the curriculum.

-skill development (if

-any) 100 words
+skill development (if any) 100 words